privacybydesign/pbdf-website/pages/en/prizes.md

 <img align="left" src="../images/privacyaward.jpg" alt="Privacy Award"
 style="border:10px solid white; width: 35%; height: 35%"/> The
-foundation [Privacy First](https://privacyfirst.nl/) awarded in janary 2018 the *Dutch Privacy Award* to the identity platform IRMA.
+foundation [Privacy First](https://privacyfirst.nl/) awarded in January 2018 the *Dutch Privacy Award* to the identity platform IRMA.
 The [jury](https://privacyfirst.nl/solutions/evenementen/item/1104-winnaars-nederlandse-privacy-awards-2018.html) commends IRMA's privacy by design, its large innovative potential, and its potential social impact.
-The prize is an honourfull recognition of the IRMA's strong focus on privacy protection.
+The prize is an honored recognition of the IRMA's strong focus on privacy protection.
 This prize does not involves prize money, but it does come with a sculpture, as shown in the image on the side.